Celppu/In-the-beginning-there-was-no-AI/Episode-2/README.md

 Welcome to Episode 2!
 Here we'll install Python bindings for llama.cpp to begin our AI programming adventure, focusing on a CPU-based setup using WSL 2 for Windows users.

+## Prerequisites
+Basic python skills, debugger, documentation reading, "peek declaration" and "peek definition" skills.

+## Learning Objectives
+- Understand how to install Python bindings for llama.cpp.
+- Learn how to use the Llama AI through Python bindings.
+- Explore the effects of different parameters like 'max_tokens', 'temperature', and the use of 'stream' for generating responses.

 ## Using WSL 2 (Recommended for Windows Users)

 Setting up WSL 2 provides a Linux environment on Windows, facilitating development tasks.
 Follow these steps: